SamaMilhem/AI_Project/README.md

 The `output/` directory contains:
 - **Plots**: Performance metrics such as learning curves and the number of guesses over time, generated during algorithm execution.
 - **CSV Files**: Includes data such as algorithm performance, hyperparameter configurations, and other metrics for analysis.

-### Mastermind Game Overview

-Mastermind is a classic code-breaking game where a player attempts to guess a secret code made up of colored pegs.
-After each guess, the player receives feedback:
-- **Black pegs** indicate correct colors in the correct positions.
-- **White pegs** indicate correct colors in the wrong positions.

-The goal is to guess the secret code within a limited number of attempts.
-In this project:
-- The **Q-Learning agent** learns through trial and error, exploring different solutions.
-- The **Genetic Algorithm** optimizes the solution by simulating natural selection, crossover, and mutation.